BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG) repository in my github page contains a concurrent DAG data structure.
 The README file of the repository presents a detailed discussion about the above issues related to the concurrency.

+[GenericLaminate](https://github.com/BarisAlbayrakIEEE/GeneticLaminate) repository in my github page contains a genetic algorithm to optimize a composite laminate written in CUDA C.
+The README file of the repository presents a detailed discussion about data and task parallelism approaches and GPU parallelism using CUDA C.

 # 3. Languages & Tools <a id='sec3'></a>
 - C/C++, FORTRAN, PATRAN PCL, Java, Python, Visual Basic
 - CMake